-Paradox announce expansions for Crusader Kings II, Europa Universalis IV and Hearts of Iron IV
+Paradox announce expansions for Crusader Kings II, Europa Universalis IV and Hearts of Iron IVPlatforms: All

 Not content with announcing TWO new games at PDXCON, Paradox, are also set to release expansions for their three flagship titles.